Heather Barbour Fenty

 The gist: Providing training for managers and supervisors on hiring autistic people.

-Ingram Micro’s autism hiring program gives jobs to people with autism and other disabilities.
-Ryan Roudebush, a Senior Program Manager, calls their hiring autism program is a success with other businesses.
+Ingram Micro’s autism hiring program gives jobs to neurodivergent people and hires people with other disabilities.
+Ryan Roudebush, a Senior Program Manager, calls their hiring autism program a success with other businesses.
 He said:

 “Where it’s been piloted before, the autistic employees have proven to be very adept at working in the recycling field, which involves a lot of repetition.”